functorz-tech/momen_doc/actions/ai/ai.md

 \[Start Conversation] is generally used to start the first round of a multi-round AI dialogue or to complete a one-time AI dialogue.

-It is triggered by clicking, starting a new AI conversation, i.e., adding a new record in the 'Conversation Table', adding a message record with system as the role in the message table, and recording which dialogue this message belongs to; adding content records in the message content table, and recording which message this content belongs to.
+It is triggered by clicking, starting a new AI conversation, i.e., adding a new record in the 'Conversation Table', adding a message record with "System" as the role in the message table, and recording which dialogue this message belongs to; adding content records in the message content table, and recording which message this content belongs to.

 If a tool is invoked, adding a tool usage record in the tool usage record table, and recording which message this tool usage record belongs to.

-**Action configuration guide:**
+**Action Configuration Guide:**

-In the action of \[Start Conversation], select the AI to be called, if the AI has input parameters, then bind or directly enter the corresponding input parameters.
+In the action of \[Start Conversation], select the AI to be called.
+If the AI has input parameters, then bind or directly enter the corresponding input parameters.

-Note: To accurately bind the session ID in \[Continue Conversation], \[Delete Conversation], \[Stop Response], a page data of integer type (BIGINT) is generally added to the page, named conversation\_id, set this page variable when \[Start Conversation] is successful, assigning it as: result data/Start Session/ID.
+**Note:** To accurately bind the session ID in \[Continue Conversation], \[Delete Conversation], \[Stop Response], a page data of integer type (BIGINT) is generally added to the page, named `conversation_id`.
+Set this page variable when \[Start Conversation] is successful, assigning it as: result data/Start Session/ID.

 <figure><img src="../../.gitbook/assets/截屏2024-07-23 15.34.24.png" alt="Momen AI start conversation"><figcaption></figcaption></figure>